 | Standard | 0-0.5% | KES 10,000 | 0% | 0.5% |

-Loan Rates Comparison
+Loan Rate Comparison

-Personal Loan (KES 100,000 for 12 months)
+Personal Loan (KES 100,000 over 12 months)

 | Bank | Interest Rate | Total Cost | Monthly Payment |